2022 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2022 Nickel Value By Variety

-This chart displays the current market values for 2022 Jefferson nickels across different mint marks and conditions, ranging from circulated grades (Good and Fine) to uncirculated mint state (MS) and proof versions (PR).
+This chart displays current market values for 2022 Jefferson nickels across different mint marks and conditions, from circulated grades up through uncirculated Mint State (MS) and proof (PR) versions.

 2022 Nickel Value Chart